North American river otter: Behavior

 Sliding across ice is an efficient means of travel.
 Note the long, tapered tail.

 North American river otters only settle in areas that consist of vegetation, rock piles, and sufficient coverage.

 Playing

 North American river otters are renowned for their sense of play.
 Otter play mostly consists of wrestling with conspecifics.
 Chasing is also a common game.
-North American river otters rely upon play to learn survival skills such as fighting and hunting.
+They rely upon play to learn survival skills, such as fighting and hunting.